cyian-1756/glua-dropper/README.md

 The following libs are required

 "github.com/cjoudrey/gluahttp"

 "github.com/nubix-io/gluasocket"

 "github.com/otm/gluash"

 "github.com/yuin/gopher-lua"

 "layeh.com/gopher-json"

 ### TODO

 #### Encryption
 Add support for decypting evals using keys fetched from a url/reddit account Currently the crypto-lib only supports aes-cbc.
-Suppoer for RSA should be added
+Support for RSA should be added